charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 #### Performer

+Prompt: The future of artificial intelligence
+Reference: The future of artificial intelligence is likely to be uncertain, but we believe that it will have a huge impact on the way people think and interact with our world.
+The fact that Google's business has been growing at this rate means there are plenty more opportunities
+Custom: The future of artificial intelligence are not, the two sides with those who is probably also in 2008-bef I say it was only five miles away.
+That for other aspects of a little bit less than an old and there were so that he

 Prompt: In the year 2157, humanity had finally perfected interstellar travel.
 The first colony ship, brimming with hope and thousands of eager settlers
 Reference: In the year 2157, humanity had finally perfected interstellar travel.
 The first colony ship, brimming with hope and thousands of eager settlers—the Arkion crew made it to hyperspace in January 3160 – was launched from this world's barren wasteland
 Custom: In the year 2157, humanity had finally perfected interstellar travel.
 The first colony ship, brimming with hope and thousands of eager settlers When we are a few 1).
-We have only then to help: Rascal\'1-s at school ------------------------------------------------------------------------
+We have only then to help: Rascal\'1-s at school

 ### Current Limitations

 - **Minimal Dataset**: Synthetic or small text corpora, offering limited insight into real-world performance (we only use 1000 training samples).
-- **Limited Mask Optimization**: We used a simple weighted linear combination of attention masks that attend to tokens in specific positions.
+- **Limited Training**: Currently our NSA implementation only train for 10 epochs and the Performer implementations trains for 50 epochs.
 - **No Large Model**: GPT-2 was used purely for demonstration; we have not tested on bigger or more modern architectures.

 ### Resource Usage Measurements

-- On one T4 GPU on Google Colab, this took a while to run for 100 epochs (about 30 mins).
-- These resource measurements are modest because our demonstration used a restricted sequence length and a small amount of data.
+- On one T4 GPU on Google Colab, this took a while to run for the current number of epochs (~30 minutes).
+These resource measurements are modest because our demonstration used a restricted sequence length and a small amount of data.

 ### Unexpected challenges